In-person jury trials to resume

 The Iowa Judicial Branch has issued orders to resume jury trials for both civil and criminal cases, along with measures to make sure the health and safety of jurors and others in the courtroom are taken into account.

 However, with the way many courthouses are designed, practicing social distancing is a problem, according to one district court judge.
-The judges of District 2A, which covered nine counties in northeastern and north-central Iowa, will meet by Zoom on Friday to discuss the state Supreme Court’s guidance.
+The judges of District 2A, which cover nine counties in northeastern and north-central Iowa, were to meet via Zoom on Friday to discuss the state Supreme Court’s guidance.

 District Court Judge Christopher Foy, who is based at the Bremer County Courthouse in Waverly, told Waverly Newspapers the July 22 order does as much as the court is able to do at the moment to strike a balance between getting things going again and keep everyone safe.